junior-path/learning-checklists/README.md

 ### Strategy 2: copy/paste into your todo app

-If you use Todo apps like Things and Omnifocus, you can just copy and paste the markdown.
+If you use Todo apps like Todoist, Things and Omnifocus, you can just copy and paste the markdown.
+Dropbox Paper is also a good place to paste.

 ### Strategy 3: fork the repo